 The Mornington Peninsula is pretty close to Phillip Island, so you can have a bit of a sleep-in or get up and visit Churchill Island on your way off Phillip Island.
 Churchill Island is a heritage homestead and working farm that showcases what life was like in the 1800s.

-Head to Flinders and stop off for some lunch at the Village Cafe and Wine Bar, walk through this small town full of art galleries and craft shops.
+Head to Flinders and stop off for lunch at the Village Cafe and Wine Bar.
+Enjoy splendid views of Port Phillip Bay as you walk through this small town full of art galleries and craft shops.

 Head across Grand Ridge Road and indulge in some amazing local produce at the Red Hill Epicurean, the Green Olive and the Main Ridge Diary.
 Make your way to your accommodation in Dromana or Rosebud.

-Check in, grab your bathers and head to the Mornington Peninsula Hot Springs for a massage and soak.
-Grab dinner and drinks at St Andrew’s beach brewery.
-It’s a fascinating place that used to be a training complex for racehorses.
+Check-in, grab your bathers and head to the Mornington Peninsula Hot Springs for a massage and soak.
+Grab dinner and drinks at St Andrew’s Beach Brewery.
+It’s a fascinating place that used to be a racehorse training complex.

 The Mornington Peninsula makes a great weekend getaway – Here are 16 awesome things to do